Tuning Language Models by Mixture-of-Depths Ensemble: Mixture-of-Depths Ensemble

 where $P_i$ is the output distribution of layer $i$, and $P_n$ is the output distribution of the final layer.
 The final loss is then the sum of the task loss and the distillation loss:

 where $\lambda$ is a hyperparameter that controls the weight of the distillation loss.
-By tuning with the normalization modules and distillation loss, we adapt the $k-1$ layer representations to be more suitable for the language modeling task, ensuring their contributions are aligned with the original task loss.
+By tuning with the normalisation modules and distillation loss, we adapt the $k-1$ layer representations to be more suitable for language modelling, ensuring their contributions are aligned with the original task loss.